You clean to keep your home clean and tidy, while you may be creating chaos in your own body.

 -

-severe menstrual cramps,
+with severe menstrual cramps,

 -

-mood swings,
+with mood swings,

 -

-with sleep disturbance,
+with sleep disorders,

 -